Takedown (song)

 "Takedown" is a song from the 2025 animated musical fantasy film KPop Demon Hunters.
 Two versions of the song featured in the film: one performed by Ejae, Audrey Nuna, and Rei Ami as the fictional K-pop girl group Huntrix as well as an end credits version performed by Jeongyeon, Jihyo, and Chaeyoung of the real-life South Korean girl group Twice.
-The version by Twice was released on June 20, 2025, through Republic Records, as the lead single from the film's soundtrack album.
+The version recorded by Twice was released on June 20, 2025, through Republic Records, as the lead single from the film's soundtrack album.
 It was also included on the deluxe edition of Twice's fourth Korean studio album This Is For (2025).
-In the film, the song is interpreted as a "diss track" to Huntrix's rival boy band, the Saja Boys, to reveal that they were demons in real life.
+In the film, the song is interpreted as a "diss track" to Huntrix's rival boy band, the Saja Boys, to hint that they were demons to the public.

 Background and release

 The animated musical fantasy film KPop Demon Hunters was released on Netflix on June 20, 2025.
 The film follows the fictional K-pop girl group Huntrix, consisting of members Rumi, Mira, and Zoey, whose singing voices are performed by Ejae, Audrey Nuna, and Rei Ami, respectively.
 "Takedown" is performed by Huntrix during the movie, while a remix by Twice members Jeongyeon, Jihyo, and Chaeyoung plays over the end credits alongside live-action footage of the cast and musical talent recording for the film.
 The film's accompanying soundtrack album was released on June 20, featuring both versions of the song.
 The Twice version of "Takedown" was released as the album's lead single on the same day.
 On June 27, a 7-inch vinyl for the song was released.
 In July 2025, "Takedown" was also released on the deluxe edition of Twice's fourth Korean studio album This Is For.